diqksrk/diqksrk/README.md

 ### Welcome to MinJun Kang's Github! 👋

-🌱 I'm interested in Spring boot, Jpa, Oracle, Aws.
+🌱 I'm interested in Spring boot, msa, Oracle, architecture.

 📫 How to reach me: diqksrk123@naver.com